Abneco/qrose/README.md

 Using `qrose-encoder-matrix` and `qrose-encoder-oned` modules you can get barcode bit matrices/arrays without Compose graphical implementation.

-`QroseEncoders` object is used as an encoder factory for all codes.
+The `QroseEncoders` object is used as an encoder factory for all types of codes.
 You can create encoders using the extension functions, for example:

 ```kotlin